Official Tiny Earth Cabin: Cozy, 2-Night Minimum, Woods & Wildlife

 Step into 8,000 acres abutting the North side of the cabin, terminating at the Northfield Bike Park.
 Hidden 900 feet down a forest path, Tiny Earth Cabin is a rare retreat where nature, warmth, and wonder converge.
 Guests leave feeling deeply reset—this place is less a rental and more an immersion in Earth itself.

 Inside you’ll find just what you need: a queen bed with a heated mattress, a wood stove, LED lighting, and a small but full kitchen with oven, burners, and pantry staples like provided maple syrup, coffee, a double-sided electric waffle maker, and olive oil.
 Step outside to a seasonal hot shower, fire ring under the stars, and even a deer salt lick you can light up from your window.
 Starlink internet keeps you connected—if you choose.
-We recommend you bring your bathrobe for those chilly nights.
+We recommend you bring your bathrobe and pajamas for those chilly nights.
 We intend upon staying open for the winter.
 When on the other well-known booking platform, 6 couples brought their children –– now we have a complete children’s set of tools and books to investigate the fungal world surrounding the cabin.

 Over 1,000 guests from 17 countries have stayed here, calling it a sanctuary of peace, memory, and inspiration.
 Featured by travel journalist MikeWillTravel, this 100-sq-ft cabin has become a beloved New England legend.